bookofproofs/bookofproofs.github.io/_sources/branches/geometry/elements-euclid/book--7-elementary-number-theory/number.md

 ### Notes

-* Euclid uses in his [Elements" also another notion of a number - a "magnitude][bookofproofs$2316], which means a positive real number.
+* Euclid uses in his "Elements" also another notion of a number - a [magnitude][bookofproofs$2316], which means a positive real number.
 * Neither negative numbers nor the number `\(0\)` are defined in Euclid's “Elements”.